Life at Deloitte

 Being part of the Cyber team is a unique and rewarding experience because the learning and developing never stops.
 Every day, I am surrounded by a dedicated and very diverse group of cyber security specialists and data protection experts who all strive to reach one common goal: navigate the complex IT landscapes of international companies, understand the technologies in place and the risks associated with them to be able to find the best solutions for our clients.”

-Yasmine Deryckere, Senior Consultant, Cyber Risk Services
+Yasmine Deryckere, Assistant Manager, Cyber Risk Services

 "As a data protection specialist I am passionate about translating legalese data protection requirements into comprehensible and easy to implement GDPR solutions for companies across all industries.
 This regulatory rollercoaster allows me to obtain new insights and skills on a daily basis, which sparks continuous learning and growth and ensures I never get bored.